Red-hot Florida State routs No. 20 Clemson 80-61

 TALLAHASSEE, Fla.
+(AP) — Florida State had two weeks to stew on a Dec.
+29 loss at Clemson when they’re season was interrupted by coronavirus protocols, and the Seminoles took the chance to re-evaluate and fine-tune.

+They’re certainly rolling now, winning four straight games — three of them by double figures.

-(AP) — Balsa Koprivica had 13 points and 10 rebounds for his first career double-double and Florida State pulled away early in an 80-61 rout of No. 20 Clemson on Saturday.
+Balsa Koprivica had 13 points and 10 rebounds for his first career double-double and Florida State pulled away early and routed No. 20 Clemson 80-61 on Saturday.

-Sardaar Calhoun added a career-best 13 points for Florida State (9-2, 5-1 Atlantic Coast Conference), which has won four straight games.
-Calhoun made 4 of 5 3-pointers.
+Sardaar Calhoun added a season-best 13 points for Florida State (9-2, 5-1 Atlantic Coast Conference).
+Calhoun, a junior college transfer, made 4 of 5 3-pointers.

+“We’re better than what we were playing before,” said RaiQuan Gray, who had 11 points.
+“We feel that we’re the best team in the country and we want to go out each night and prove it.
+Just marking everybody off the list.
+Next up.
+That’s our mentality going forward.”

-John Newman III scored 12 points for Clemson (9-4, 3-4), which has lost three straight.
+John Newman III scored 12 points for Clemson (9-4, 3-4), which has dropped three straight games.

-Florida State used a 15-2 run early to take a commanding 24-9 lead with 9:16 until halftime.
-The Seminoles prevented dribble drives and cruised to a 42-24 lead at the half.
+Florida State used a 15-2 run early in the first half to take a commanding 24-9 lead with 9:16 until halftime.
+The Seminoles prevented dribble drives, a big factor in Clemson’s win over them in December, and cruised to a 42-24 lead at the half.

+“I think just in general we’ve been working a lot on help-side defense,” said Koprivica, a 7-foot-1 sophomore center.
+“That was one of our weaknesses.
+It’s starting to show a little bit more each and every game.”

-Through 20 minutes, Clemson had more turnovers (seven) than made shots (4 of 24).
-The Tigers were 14 of 16 from the free-throw line, helping to keep them in the game.
+In the first half, Clemson had more turnovers (seven) than made shots (4 of 24).
+The Tigers were 14 of 16 from the free-throw line, helping to keep them in the game early before the Seminoles poured it on in the second half.
+Florida State led by 38 with 11:20 left in the game.

 Clemson shot 17 of 56 (30.4%) from the floor and 5 of 30 (16.7%) from 3-point range.
 The Tigers’ three straight losses — to Virginia, at Georgia Tech and at Florida State — have all been by double figures.